EvaMH-jpg/ArchiveProject1-master/README.md

-## RESEARCH - "How to archive human rights/ children's rights in an everchanging globalized world?"
+## Research - "How to archive human rights/ children's rights in an everchanging globalized world?"

 In my research I included more sources than only the Molo Songololo Magazine.
 I am very interested in human rights in general and different happenings regarding this topic around the world, in different time periods.
 Therefore I gathered a variety of contents and sources regarding this topic–leading to experiments within this range.

-## <a name="molo-songololo"></a> 1.
-Molo Songololo
+### Molo Songololo

 #### History: